 Affilia welcomes theoretical, conceptual, or perspective articles of relevance to feminist social work.
 Such scholarship will provide new theoretical insights, advance existing perspectives or views on theories or practices, introduce new concepts, or explicate alternative perspectives.
 Conceptual articles may also take the form of position papers that examine current issues, recent developments, or future directions relevant to the social work profession.

-- A manuscript consisting of no more than 30 pages in total, inclusive of figures, tables, and references;
+A manuscript consisting of no more than 30 pages;

-- A manuscript title of no more than twenty words.
+A title of no more than twenty words;

-- An abstract of no more than 200 words that describes the topic and key contributions of the article, and relevance to social work practice.
+An abstract of no more than 200 words that describes the article’s main points and key contributions to feminist social work.

 Affilia publishes critical reviews of recent books of relevance to feminist social work.
 If you are interested in suggesting a book for review or reviewing a book for Affilia, please email the book review editor, Dr. Barbara Levy Simon (firstname.lastname@example.org).
 Affilia does not accept unsolicited book reviews.